Is PTSD In Women Different Than In Men?

 What are the symptoms of PTSD?

 Symptoms of PTSD often do not appear immediately after a traumatic incident has taken place.
 It may surface a few months to a year after the triggering event.
-For someone to be diagnosed with PTSD, they must showcase symptoms for at least 30 days and exhibit symptoms from the following categories:
+For someone to be diagnosed with PTSD, they must showcase symptoms of PTSD for at least 30 days and exhibit symptoms from the following categories:

 • Re-Experiencing: Nightmares, flashbacks, and frightening thoughts related to the traumatic event or events